Taking your car with you to Mallorca

 - Make sure yourself and your passengers are behind the motorway safety barrier or in a safe position.

-- Use a phone (or hopefully your mobile phone!) to alert your insurance company via your breakdown help line number.
+- Use a phone to alert your insurance company via your breakdown help line number.

 Also see: Travel Insurance for Mallorca